shahkashani/stills/README.md

 You'll then (manually, for now) take these stills and upload them to Dropbox.

+### gifs (expertimental)

+Same as `stills`, but creates GIFs in a `gifs` folder.

 ### tweet

-Connects to Dropbox and tweets out a still from the image, and updates the JSON file with the image name and the final tweet URL
+Connects to Dropbox and tweets out a still from the image, and updates the JSON file with the image name and the live tweet URL.